 Those trying to have a baby may find it difficult for a number of reasons.
 It is not uncommon as 12 to 13 percent of couples have trouble getting pregnant.
 One of those reasons could be a low or damaged sperm count.
+HGH and sperm count Is there any relationship when it comes to infertility?

 Low Sperm Count

 Low or damaged sperm account for 30 percent of fertility problems.
 Low sperm count is defined as a lower than normal sperm in semen.
 Normal is considered 15 million per milliliter of semen.
-Having a low sperm count doesn’t mean you will never be a father but it does make it harder to get pregnant.
+Having a low sperm count doesn’t mean you will never be a father, but it does make it harder to get pregnant.

-Symptoms of low sperm count include sexual function problems, low sex drive, a lump or swelling in testicles, and a decrease in body or facial hair.
+Symptoms of low sperm count include sexual function problems, low sex drive, a lump or swelling in testicles, and a decrease in the body or facial hair.

 Retrograde ejaculation is when semen goes into the bladder rather than out the penis tip during orgasm.
 This can happen because of diabetes, bladder surgery, prostate or urethra procedures, or spinal injuries.
 It can also is related to some medications.